Kingflow-23/EEG-Benchmark-on-DEAP-dataset/README.md

 See the methodology for layer details, limitations, and the redundancy audit.

+TabICL is automatically limited to a reproducible stratified sample of 10,000 training and 2,000 test windows because full-split in-context inference can require hundreds of gigabytes of memory.
+Override these limits with `--tabicl-max-train-samples` and `--tabicl-max-test-samples`; reports preserve the effective counts and identify the reduced sampling protocol.

 ## Multi-split robustness

 `--split all` runs identical models and seeds on `subject`, `trial`, and `repo`.